wangvsa/VerifyIO/docs/source/ipdps.md

 Please make sure Docker is installed on your system before proceeding.

-### Pull the VerifyIO Docker image
+Pull the VerifyIO Docker image:
 ```bash
 docker pull verifyio-image:v1
 ```

-### Run the VerifyIO Docker image

-First, create a local directory to save the results:
+Create a local directory to save the results:
 ```bash
 mkdir ~/ipdps-verifyio-result
 ```

-Then run the Docker iamge.
+Then run the Docker iamge:
 ```bash
 docker run --rm -it -v ~/ipdps-verifyio-result:/ipdps --verifyio-image:v1 /bin/bash
 ```

 Notes:
-- The --rm parameter automatically deletes the Docker container after exiting.
+- The `--rm` parameter automatically deletes the Docker container after exiting.
-- The -v option mounts your local directory to the Docker container’s /ipdps directory, ensuring data persistence outside the container.
+- The `-v` option mounts your local directory to the Docker container’s /ipdps directory, ensuring data persistence outside the container.

 ## 2. Reproduce the IPDPS result: